BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-json-api.md

   RPCPassword: rpcPassword}
 ```

+To start the BLOC-service JSON RPC API server at http://localhost:8070 run:

+`./BLOC-service`

+To make the server accessible from another computer, use the --rpc-bind-ip 0.0.0.0 switch.

+`./BLOCd --rpc-bind-ip=0.0.0.0`

-To make a JSON RPC request to your TurtleCoin RPC Wallet you should use a POST request that looks like this:
+To make a JSON RPC request to your BLOC-service RPC Wallet you should use POST request that looks like this:

 `http://<service address>:<service port>/json_rpc`

+Where:

+- `<service address> `is an IP of BLOC-service RPC Wallet, if RPC Wallet is located on local machine it is either 127.0.0.1 or localhost,

+- `<service port>` is BLOC-service RPC Wallet port, by default it is binded to 8070 port, but it can be manually binded to any port you want, read more about this here.

 Parameter            | Description
 -------------------- | ------------------------------------------------------------
-`<service address>`  | IP of TurtleCoin RPC Wallet, if RPC Wallet is located on local machine it is either 127.0.0.1 or localhost
+`<service address>`  | IP of BLOC-service RPC Wallet, if RPC Wallet is located on local machine it is either 127.0.0.1 or localhost
-`<service port>`     | TurtleCoin RPC Wallet port, by default it is bound to 8070 port, but it can be manually bound to any port you want
+`<service port>`     | BLOC-service RPC Wallet port, by default it is bound to 8070 port, but it can be manually bound to any port you want